-Because NIST is so detailed, it gives a CAE with little IT knowledge the opportunity to properly scope different security reviews, as opposed to performing a high level cybersecurity audit.
+Because NIST is so detailed, it gives a CAE with little IT knowledge the opportunity to properly scope different security reviews, as opposed to performing a high-level cybersecurity audit.
 And due to its comprehensive guidance, firms that consult on cybersecurity may choose to use the Cybersecurity Framework as a central spine for building out a tailored cybersecurity program for clients.

 “NIST is what we usually use as our base framework,” says Dennis Christoforatos, who works in the Internal Audit practice at DLA, a management consulting firm.
 “But while we focus on NIST, we take all the best components out of other frameworks as well.
-For instance, the New York State Department of Finance just released a set of regulations that focuses on such things as third party service provider security policies and multi-factor authentication, so those are pieces we add in.
+For instance, the New York State Department of Finance just released a set of regulations that focuses on such things as third-party service provider security policies and multi-factor authentication, so those are pieces we add in.
 When assisting clients we try to look into more than just the framework, but what the industry is really heading towards.”

 “We’re probably not going to live up to NIST fully, but it’s the desired state and it would be good to reach it,” says Andrew Cheng, a risk and compliance professional working at a public company.
-His company decided to implement NIST 800-53 after having a cybersecurity review to strengthen their stature.
-“We compared it to other standards like CIS and general security controls and found that NIST 800-53 has so many guidelines and covers such a broad spectrum that it was good for us to see what high level expectations are and what our goal should be.”
+His company decided to implement NIST 800-53 after having a cybersecurity review to strengthen its stature.
+“We compared it to other standards like CIS and general security controls and found that NIST 800-53 has so many guidelines and covers such a broad spectrum that it was good for us to see what high-level expectations are and what our goal should be.”